No items in basket

 READ MORE MEMBER STORIES

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 I have been wearing a MedicAlert bracelet for 18 years.
-I like the fact that medics anywhere in the world could access information about me by telephone in case of an emergency, as well as the bracelet speaking for if I was unconscious.
+I like the fact that medics anywhere in the world can access information about me by telephone in case of an emergency, as well as the bracelet having the most vital information displayed straight away if I were unconscious.

-Since my Lupus diagnosis, I have had that added to my bracelet, as Lupus can mimic other diseases so it's useful to have it highlighted early in my care.
-This is particularly the case when I'm away from home as accessing my medical history might take more time.
+I have since had my Lupus diagnosis added to my bracelet, as Lupus can mimic other diseases so it's useful to have it highlighted early in my care.
+This was particularly a concern for me when I'm away from home, as accessing my medical history might take more time.

-Once I was admitted to hospital for a really bad headache, the worry was a cranial bleed.
+Once, I was admitted to hospital for a really bad headache, the worry was that is may actually be a cranial bleed.

 Becoming a MedicAlert member has many benefits, why not create a MyMedicAlert account today to discover what details we can store for you.

 Are you sure you want to access the Admin area whilst still impersonating a member?

 Your browser session was modified and your impersonation status has changed.